 Early-to mid-career non-tenured scientists, who are awarded one of the following career grants:

 Candidates for the career programme are recruited through participation in the MBG Young Investigator Symposium, or by direct contact to the head of Department or other staff members (see fig. 1).
 It should be emphasized that these are the only ways for non-tenured candidates to engage in an investigator grant application with the department.
-“Local” candidates (already at the department) should follow (2).
+Candidates already working at the department should contact the head of Department.

 Figure 1.
 Candidates for the mentor programme are enrolled either by participation in the MBG Young Investigator Symposium or by direct contact to the department.
 Candidates who have not participated in the symposium will meet with the MBG research committee and pitch their idea prior to grant application.